-Review your notes and texts to make sure that you understand the basic principles underlying the texts we have encountered from the following authors:
+Review your notes and texts to make sure that you understand the basic principles underlying the theories of the following philosophers as contained in the course readings:

-- Chalmers (on the hard problem of consciousness)

-- Searle (on the possibility of artificial consciousness)

-- The Tathagata in The Diamond Sutra

-- Baur (on idealistic monism)

-- Pike (on freedom and responsibility
+- Timmons & Shoemaker (on freedom and responsibility)

+- Darrow's defense of Leopold & Loeb

 - Frankfurt (on freedom and responsibility)

 - Kinghorn (on personal identity)

 - Parfit (on personal identity)

 - Sartre (on the meaning of life)

 - Camus (on the meaning of life)

 - Taylor (on the meaning of life)

 - Nagel (on the meaning of life)

-You will be gi iven questions designed to demonstrate a n understanding of these terms.
+You will be given questions designed to demonstrate an understanding of these terms.

 Ex: If I believe that I can only acquire knowledge through my senses, then I endorse the view known as

-A. Particularism B. Solipsism

-C. Empiricism D. Modus tollens
+A. Particularism В. Solipsism C. Empiricism D. Modus tollens

-You will be asked to identify textual selections from each of these philosophers.
+You will be asked to identify textual selections.
 The selections will feature key claims that we have discussed at length.
 If you have a working understanding of each philosopher's major views, you will have no difficulty identifying the textual selections.